ANDREA SEABROOK, Host:

 SEABROOK: Good.
 You have had unprecedented access to the Swartzentruber Amish through your neighbor, Samuel.
 Describe to us how your relationship and trust began, the beginning of your book.

 MACKALL: Okay.
-The very first time we met, it was because I saw a toilet sitting out by the street.
+The very fist time we met, it was because I saw a toilet sitting up by the street.
 And Samuel was in the process of de-Englishing his house because he bought a non-Amish house and had to make it an Amish house.
 And we were just waving and getting to know each other.
 And then, not long after that, Samuel's mother died in Canada.
-And she was going to be - they were going to have the funeral and burial and everything in the next few days.
+And she was going to be - we're going to have the funeral and burial and everything in the next few days.

 SEABROOK: You make the point in your book that mainstream American culture tends to view the Amish in one of two ways - either this romantic notion of a bygone era, agrarian culture or as kind of a backwards bunch of separatists.
 But instead of debunking both of these, Joe Mackall, it seems that in your book, they both exist in you, that you have really conflicting emotions about the Amish.

 MACKALL: I am seriously conflicted about the Amish, in particular, the Swartzentruber Amish.
 I love the fact that the family is together all day.
 I love the fact that they care for the land, that they kind of eschew so much of what we insist is necessary in contemporary America.
-I love the way they stick together as a community and will let the community trump an individual.
+I love the way they stick together as a community, and, well, let the community trump an individual.
 And yet, there's also a part of me that doesn't want the individual to be trumped.

 It bothers me tremendously that they only go to school until the eighth grade.
 I worry very much about the women, the young girls.
 I mean, I have two daughters.
 I would not want that life for them.
 The man is clearly the authority, the supreme authority in that house.
 And if the man is a kind, generous, sweet, loving man, then he is all of those things with absolute authority.
 And if he is the opposite of all of those things, if he is a thug or a mean or a disturbed person, he is all of those things with absolute authority.